Water, Water Everywhere… So Why Not Drink It?

 - Though Americans are drinking less soda, data still shows that calories from beverages is still exceeding public health recommendations.

 From these findings, recommendations were made regarding limiting added sugars to less than 10 percent of total calories.
-Also, it is advised that the more one can replace added sugar beverages with one with no sugar added, like water, the better for overall wellness.
+Also, the more one can replace added sugar beverages with one with no sugar added, the better for overall wellness.
 Though these conclusions aren’t surprising, the results of compliance are powerful.

-“Swapping water for eight ounces of sweetened beverages every day could save people roughly 100 calories,” said Kiyah Duffey, PhD, Virgina Tech and co-author of the study.
+“Swap water for eight ounces of sweetened beverages every day.
+It could save people roughly 100 calories” said Kiyah Duffey, PhD, Virgina Tech and co-author of the study.
 “If those calories are not replaced by other foods or beverages, that is a meaningful reduction in daily energy intake.”